Species at risk population trends

 Caveats and limitations

 It takes time for a species' response to recovery management actions to become apparent.
 For example, while an insect population might begin to show signs of recovery in a few years, it can take decades to detect changes in tree or whale populations.
-Indicator results should not be interpreted as a measure of success with regard to the recovery of species or maintaining species until sufficient time has passed to allow species to respond to actions taken and to collect enough information for assessment.
+Indicator results should not be interpreted as a measure of success regarding the recovery of species or maintaining species until sufficient time has passed to allow species to respond to actions taken and to collect enough information for assessment.

-The species considered in the indicator will change slightly from year to year due to the availability of new data.
+The species considered in the indicator change slightly from year to year due to the availability of new data.
 As such, comparison between years should be made with caution.

 More information